rust-lang/rfcs/text/0000-min-rust-version.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Declaration of MSRV and describe checks does not guarantee that, only appropriate CI testing.
+- Declaration of MSRV, even with the checks, does not guarantee that crate will work correctly on the specified MSRV, only appropriate CI testing can do that.
 - More complex dependency versions resolution algorithm.
-- MSRV selected by `cargo publish` can be overly conservative.
+- MSRV selected by `cargo publish` with `rust = "stable"` can be too conservative.
-- MSRV checks will make compiler more complex.
+- Checking `#[stable(since=version)]` of used items will make compiler more complex.

 # Rationale and Alternatives
 [alternatives]: #alternatives